InnuendoPi/Brautomat32/docs/en/Grundeinrichtung/ids.md

 These values are used to calculate the P, I, and D parameters.
 For a system-specific configuration, the AutoTune process is explained in detail in the "AutoTune Step by Step" section.

-For this initial setup, enter the following Ku and Pu values, then select the PID tuning rule "AutoTune mode":
+For this initial setup, enter the following Ku and Pu values, then select the PID tuning rule _IDS PID mode_:

 ![IDS](/docs/img/IDS-AutoTune-erg.jpg)